dezh-tech/ddsr/README.md

 Here is a list of DSRs developed by the Dezh:

 1. [Zapoli](./zapoli): A relay designed to used by [NIP-82](https://github.com/nostr-protocol/nips/pull/1336) clients.
-    - **NIP-50**: you can search between multiple software applications.
+    - **NIP-50**: You can search between multiple software applications.
-    - **Blossom**: you can store software images, icons, and binaries.
+    - **Blossom**: You can store software images, icons, and binaries.
-    - **NIP-86**: you can limit write access to software publishers.
+    - **NIP-86**: You can limit write access to software publishers.

 2. [210maxi](./210maxi): A relay that only accepts 210 character events, tuned for [NIP-B1](https://github.com/nostr-protocol/nips/pull/1710) feeds.
     - **Limits**: Only accept kind 25, 1111, 7, 5, 9734, 9735, 0, 3.